 England World Cup 2022 fixtures: Kick-off times, route to final, and latest injury news for Qatar

-The countdown to England's opening game at the 2022 World Cup in Qatar is almost over after Gareth Southgate's side landed in Doha on Tuesday.
+The countdown to England's opening game at the 2022 World Cup in Qatar is almost over after Gareth Southgate's side landed in Doha last Tuesday.

 Having finished runners-up at last summer's European Championship on the back of reaching the semi-finals in Russia four years ago, England are among the favourites to triumph in Qatar.

-Southgate's 26-man squad linked up at St George's Park on Monday fresh from the Premier League pausing and followed a whirlwind day of duties by jetting off to Qatar on Tuesday.
+Southgate's 26-man squad linked up at St George's Park last Monday fresh from the Premier League pausing, and followed a whirlwind day of duties by jetting off to Qatar the next day.

-England flew on a plane called 'Rain Bow' – noteworthy given the host country's oppressive laws and treatment of LGBTQ+ people – and touched down in Doha at around 8pm local time.
+England flew on a plane called 'Rain Bow' – noteworthy given the host country's oppressive laws and treatment of LGBTQ+ people.
+Ahead of their World Cup opener against Iran, captain Harry Kane vowed to wear a "OneLove" symbolic armband with the rest of the England squad.
+However, it was announced on the day that they had reversed the decision after Fifa threatened sporting sanctions.

 The squad received a passionate welcome from several hundred people in Al Wakrah – the coastline city they hope to call home for the next four weeks.
 England are staying on the shore of the Arabian Gulf at the five-star Souq Al Wakra Hotel, where fans replete in replica shirts and carrying St George's flags enthusiastically welcomed the team.

-The 2022 World Cup kicks off on November 20 when hosts Qatar will play Ecuador at 4pm (GMT).
-England will be in action the following day, as will Wales.
+The 2022 World Cup kicked off yesterday, with hosts Qatar losing 2-0 to Ecuador in the tournament's opening fixture.
+England will be in action today, as will Wales.

 Group stage fixtures